browserengineering/book/book/chrome.md

 ```

 Note that we need to subtract out the the chrome size when clicking on
 tab contents.
+As for clicks on the browser chrome, inside `Chrome` we
-Inside `Chrome`, we need to figure out what the user
+need to figure out what the user clicked on.
+To make that easier,
-clicked on.
-To make that easier, let's add a quick method to test
-whether a point intersects a rectangle:
+let's add a quick method to test whether a point intersects a
+rectangle:

 ``` {.python}
 def intersects(x, y, rect):